brxjonesdev/respite/README.md

 - Visualize progress on long-term goals and projects, providing users with insights and motivation to continue.

 ### What I'm Using
-**Frontend**
+- **Frontend**:
-I am using NextJS 14 along with Tailwind, Typescript and ShadcUI **Backend**
+    I am using NextJS 14 along with Tailwind, Typescript and ShadcUI
+- **Backend**:
-I am using PrismaORM & Supabase for the database **Everything In Between**
+    I am using PrismaORM & Supabase for the database
+- **Everything In Between**:
     Formik for handling entries and Yup for validation, Zustand for state management and AuthJS for authentication.

 You can view progress on my Twitter/X [https://twitter.com/brxjonesdev]